nens/threedi-docs/source/d_2d_objects.rst

 2D Objects
 ==========

-2D objects are calculated in the :ref:`2D domain <computational_grid_2d_domain>`.
+2D objects define properties of the computational grid of the :ref:`2D domain <computational_grid_2d_domain>`.
 There are several 2D objects:

 * :ref:`2d_boundary_condition`

-* :ref:`linear_obstacle`
-* :ref:`grid_refinement`
+* :ref:`obstacle`
 * :ref:`grid_refinement_area`
+* :ref:`grid_refinement_line`
 * :ref:`dem_average_area`
-* :ref:`windshielding`

 .. _2d_boundary_condition:

 2D Boundary Condition
 ---------------------

 Boundary condition for 2D model edge.
-Boundary conditions are crucial in hydraulic modeling because they define the interactions between the modeled area and its surroundings.
-They help simulate how water flows into or out of the simulation domain and how different types of forces, like inflows, outflows, water levels, or water velocities, are accounted for at the edges of the simulated region.
+Boundary conditions define the interactions between the modeled area and its surroundings.
+They define how water flows into or out of the model domain.

 Geometry
 ^^^^^^^^